 Each week, more than one million boys and girls in over 110 countries attend Awana clubs where they play games, memorize Bible verses and listen to Bible stories.
 From preschool to high school, children and youth have fun while being taught the Word of God.
 The weekly Awana clubs all function basically the same way.
-A 90-minute to two-hour club session features three segments: Game Time, Handbook Time and Council Time.
+A 90-minute to two-hour club session features three segments: Game Time, Large Group Time and Small Group Time.

 patriotism to community service.
 They earn awards based on their work.